 If I leave the employment of Fannin County I will return my employee handbook to my supervisor or the Fannin County Treasurer's Office.

-adhere to these policies.
-I have read these policies and understand these policies and I agree to abide by
+I have read these policies and understan adhere to these policies. nd these policies and I agree to abide by and Signature of Employee Date Signed

 Printed Name of Employee